 Leftover Roast Chicken Porridge

-Be extra virtuous and save not just leftover rice but also leftover roast meat!
+The ultimate wallet-friendly recipe: be extra virtuous and save not just leftover rice but also leftover roast meat (which can also be turned into these rotisserie chicken recipes)!
 To top it off, keep the chicken bones to make stock!

 Besides making congee, you can also use the extra rice to make Poached Rice, which is re-heated rice added to soup.
 (So you get individual rice grains in liquid, instead of the oatmeal-like consistency of congee.)